-Those who use the hex Word, 55AAH, to represent the byte sequence "55 AA" on a hard disk, floppy or in the memory of an IBM PC-compatible are either ignorant of the little-endian nature of the entire x86 family of Intel® processors, or do not care enough about the truth to correct their errors.
-Some of the correct ways to represent the hex byte sequence "55 AA" on a PC (as a hexadecimal Word) would be: 0xAA55, 0AA55H, AA55h.
-Of course, employing a phrase like "55h followed by AAh" may be the best way to describe this sequence for those who will never use an x86 assembler.
+Those who use the hex Word, 55AAH, to represent the hex byte sequence "55 AA" on a hard disk, floppy or in the memory of an IBM PC-compatible are either ignorant of the little-endian nature of the entire x86 family of Intel® processors, or do not care enough about the truth to correct their errors.
+Some of the correct ways to represent the hex byte sequence "55 AA" on a PC (as a hexadecimal Word) would be: 0xAA55, 0AA55H or AA55h.
+But employing a phrase like "55h followed by AAh" (or simply putting a space between them: "55h AAh") is probably the best way to describe this sequence for those who will never use an x86 assembler.

 B. Under a Windows OS, such as Windows XP, you can either open a CMD window first, then enter debug, or if it's easier for you: Click on the start button, then click on "Run...", type debug in the box and click on OK.
 This will pop up a virtual DEBUG window.

 Most other PC operating systems, including Linux, do not have as easy to use a

 debugger as MS-DEBUG, since it is an 'interactive' assembler and debugger (with a memory dump function) all in the same program.
 However,

 it's still possible to prove the correct way to refer to the hex byte sequence "55 AA" by creating a small binary file in linux with NASM or

 as (the GNU Assembler) or some other assembler, using assembly instructions equivalent to those above,

 then dump its contents with the command hexdump -Cv <filename> to view the actual sequence of the

 hex bytes stored in the file; and threfore, in memory (or on a hard disk).
 One could also use a GUI hex editor; such as Gnome's GHex, so 'hexdump'

 isn't mandatory.
 Here are some steps for doing so in an Ubuntu: